wnormandin/pokeyworks/README.md

   * where s is a datetime string of any format
   * returns the standardized date datetime.strptime(s, "%Y-%m-%d")
   * returns False if conversion fails
+* shell_command(cmd_str, sh=False)
+  * cmd_str is a linux shell command string
+  * sh indicates whether to execute in a subshell, default to False for security
+  * uses subprocess.Popen to execute the command
+  * returns the resulting output from subprocess.Popen...communicate()[0]
+* install_module(path, mod)
+  * installs the specified module at the specified path using easy_install
+  * use when you absolutely must install a dependency locally
+* mkdir(dpath, perms=PERM_0755[0])
+  * creates the directory specified in dpath with the permissions set by perms, if it does not exist
+  * returns a 2-tuple - ( False, Exception ) in the case of an Exception
+  * returns dpath,perms if successful

 ### Classes
 Application Configuration